Simple questions: What is Microsoft Sway?

 What is Microsoft Sway?

-Like, for instance, share your summer vacation with your relatives, or make a quick presentation for your co-workers, or create a really nice looking Windows tutorial for your grandmother. :)
+Like, for instance, share your summer vacation with your relatives, or make a quick presentation for your co-workers, or create a nice looking Windows tutorial for your grandmother. :)

-How editing presentations works in Microsoft Sway
+How to edit a story in Microsoft Sway

-The whole editing process for creating a Sway presentation is really simple.
-The app itself will handle the style and the details of how your presentation will look.
-All you need to actually do is add content.
+The whole editing process for creating a Sway presentation is straightforward.
+The app itself handles the style and the details of how your presentation looks.
+All you need to do is add content.
 When you open a Sway, you get into a Storyline editor.
 In this editor, any Sway you create is centered around a narrative divided into sections which, in turn, are divided into cards.

-The cards can also be of different types, depending on the content they will hold.
-For instance, you can add text cards (which will hold section titles, description text or any other kind of text) and media cards (which can hold images, videos, tweets or other types of media).
+The cards can also be of different types, depending on the content they hold.
+For instance, you can add text cards (which hold section titles, description text or any other kind of text) and media cards (which can hold images, videos, tweets or other types of media).

 To change the looks of all the content of your digital story, you can select different themes for your Sway, depending on what pleases your eye and what meets your story's idea or concept.
 To do this, you press the Design option in the top-left corner.
 Sway opens a panel on the right that gives you options to quickly redesign your Sway.

 Where can I get Microsoft Sway?